 The following members make up the Community Healthcare Trust Board of Directors.
-Please select an individual member below to learn more about them and the committees they contribute to.

 Mr. Wallace has served as our Chairman, Chief Executive Officer and President since the formation of our company in March 2014.
-Mr. Wallace was instrumental in forming our company, developing our strategy, recruiting our management team, negotiating the acquisition of the Initial Properties, recruiting our directors and performing other activities required to launch our company.
-Prior to founding our company, from 2003 to 2014, Mr. Wallace was co-founder, President and majority owner of Athena Funding Partners and related entities which were established in 2002 to provide financing solutions to the higher education industry for on-campus student housing facilities mostly in rural areas.
+Prior to founding our company, from 2003 to 2014, Mr. Wallace was co-founder, President and majority owner of Athena Funding Partners, LLC and related entities which were established in 2002 to provide financing solutions to the higher education industry for on-campus student housing facilities mostly in rural areas.
 From 1993 to 2002, Mr. Wallace was a co-founder and Executive Vice President of Healthcare Realty Trust (NYSE: HR).
-Between the initial public offering ofHR in 1993 and his departure from HR in 2002, Mr. Wallace was integral in helping to grow HR from $2,000 to over $2 billion in asset value.
-Mr. Wallace remained as a paid consultant to HR and subject to a non compete until2008.
-Prior to HR, Mr. Wallace was a senior manager at Ernst & Young from 1988 to 1993.
+Between HR’s initial public offering in 1993 and his departure in 2002, Mr. Wallace was integral in helping to grow HR from $2,000 to over $2 billion in asset value.
+Mr. Wallace remained as a paid consultant to HR and was subject to a non-compete until 2008.
+Mr. Wallace was a senior manager at Ernst & Young from 1988 to 1993.
 Mr. Wallace began his career in 1980 with Arthur Andersen & Co.
 Mr. Wallace holds a Bachelor of Science in Business Administration and Masters in Business Administration, both from Western Kentucky University.
 Mr. Wallace was selected to serve as Chairman because of his past public company experience, his experience in real estate, including acquiring healthcare real estate, and his role as Chief Executive Officer and President of our company.

-Mr. Lumsdaine currently serves as President of Population Health for Sharecare, a leading digital health company, joining Sharecare in connection with its acquisition of the population health business of Healthways, Inc. (“IIealthways”).
-Mr. Lumsdaine is responsible for enterprise risk management including all financial functions, investor relations, regulatory compliance, procurement and project management.
-Previously, Mr. Lumsdaine served as Controller and Chief Accounting Officer of Healthways and his areas of responsibility included accounting, treasury, tax, financial reporting, internal audit and corporate systems.
-His years of experience have been focused in healthcare services.
-Prior to joining Healthways, he was Treasurer and Controller for Logisco, Inc., which followed senior level fmancial positions with Beverly Rehabilitation (a Division of Beverly Enterprises) from 1998 to 2000 and Theraphysics from 1997 to 1998.
+Mr. Lumsdaine currently serves as President of Population Health for Sharecare, a leading digital health company, joining Sharecare in connection with its acquisition of the population health business of Healthways, Inc. (“Healthways”) in 2016.
+Mr. Lumsdaine joined Healthways in 2002 as Controller and Chief Accounting Officer, and became Chief Financial Officer in 2011.
+Mr. Lumsdaine’s nearly 30 years of professional experience have been focused in healthcare services.
+Prior to joining Healthways, from 2001 to 2002, he was Treasurer and Controller for Logisco, Inc., which followed senior level financial positions with Beverly Rehabilitation (a Division of Beverly Enterprises) from 1998 to 2000 and Theraphysics from 1997 to 1998.
 Mr. Lumsdaine directed the North America internal audit department of Willis from 1996 to 1997.
 Mr. Lumsdaine started his career with the Nashville office of Ernst & Young, spending over eight years, from 1988 to 1996, in the external audit practice, primarily focused on the healthcare industry.
 Mr. Lumsdaine has led and supported significant M&A activity and capital market transactions and his financial leadership experience spans from small fast-growing privately-held entities to larger public companies with complex accounting and financial reporting requirements.
 Mr. Lumsdaine earned his B.S. in Accounting and Masters of Accountancy from the University of Tennessee and is a Certified Public Accountant.
 Mr. Lumsdaine’s public company management, healthcare industry and financial accounting experience makes him a valuable resource to our Board of Directors.